 Why you’ll love the Galápagos IslandsFirst and foremost, people love these islands for their gloriously diverse ecosystems.
 From the giant tortoises to startlingly pink flamingos, blue footed boobies and species of finches, visitors catch sight of animals they have dreamed of seeing in person and not just on documentaries!
 It isn’t only the animals on land that will stop you in your tracks, but the array of special ocean life, from the marine iguanas found only here, to the playful penguins and remarkably tame sea lions.
 Both gentle and more ambitious walks on land will be rewarded with exhilarating wildlife encounters, while snorkeling and SCUBA diving offer travelers the chance to enter the realm of intriguing sea life.
 And while nature is your constant companion in the Galapagos, take the opportunity to attend to yourself, too - Galapagos Safari Camp on Isla Santa Cruz offers luxury accommodations with sunset yoga and meditation to bring calm to your soul.

 Where to travel in the Galápagos IslandsDespite any part of the Galápagos Islands being an enchanting place to explore, there are some key spots which have left an impact on even the most cynical traveller, such as Rábida Island, which has dusty red shores that bleed into the surrounding blue sea. promise glass-clear waters on bright, white sands, and you can feel this luxury by stretching out along the renowned Tortuga Bay and the peaceful Floreana Island.
-Experience peaceful silence the lava tunnels of Santa Cruz, and for the best glimpse into nature, volcanic Isla Isabela provides a mountain setting where mountain hikes and vistas will add another dimension to your trip.
-You can visit such natural habitats and rest on unique shores on many Galápagos island tours.
+Experience peaceful silence the lava tunnels of Santa Cruz, and for the best glimpse into nature on your tour, volcanic Isla Isabela provides a mountain setting where mountain hikes and vistas will add another dimension to your trip.
+You can visit such natural habitats and rest on unique shores on many Galapagos tours.

 It is generally accepted that the warm, wet season is the best time to visit, as the air temperature is still a comfortable 84 degrees.
 Yet, this is when warmer currents make it an ideal temperature to swim in, although marine life comes alive in colder months.
 This season takes up the months between December and June.